aacallanta12/beaver-online-help/docs/Accounts.md

 >
 ![Image](img/accounts8.png)
 >
-> + Click Save Changes button to assign an employee to a particular account and Team Leader.
+> + Click Save Changes Button to assign an employee to a particular account and Team Leader.